vladrpurcarea/dns-consist/README.md

 # Findings

-Being on the list does not mean
+Disclaimer: being on the list does not necessarily mean a domain is blocked country-wide, or even for a significant portion.
+Or at all.

 ## Sci-Hub